My Nonprofit Reviews

 We can't help everyone because we never have enough money or volunteers, but we do what we can.
 We have brought on some new board members and officers and are refocusing on strategic planning and fundraising so we can better support our community of patients and advocate with more direction, train more doctors and nurses, and do all the things we've wanted to do.
 With luck and help, we'll be able to serve our patients even better in the future!

-Review for Army Emergency Relief, Alexandria, VA, USA
+Review for Army Emergency Relief, Arlington, VA, USA

 I spent many years in the Army leading soldiers.
 Whenever my soldiers needed assistance, when life's troubles had gotten them in financial situations they couldn't get out of, AER was the place I sent them.
 When the Commander and I supported their need, AER always did what they could to help with loans, grants, help from their lending lockers, referrals to other sources of support, or whatever.
 They never let a needy soldier down, though.